Baltic Sea: Nordic Defence Cooperation

 The Nordic Defence Cooperation (NORDEFCO) is a military alliance comprising the Nordic countries of Denmark, Finland, Iceland, Norway and Sweden.
 It was established in 2009.
-The objectives of this cooperation structure include improving the national defense of each country, identifying shared strategic interests, and promoting the development of coordinated, effective responses.
+The objectives of this cooperation structure include improving the national defence of each country, identifying shared strategic interests, and promoting the development of coordinated, effective responses.
 The strategy paper 'Vision 2025' outlines plans to enhance collaboration with the Baltic states and transatlantic allies.

 Council of the Baltic Sea States

-The Council of the Baltic Sea States (CBSS) is an intergovernmental political organisation that focuses on regional cooperation.
-It was established in 1992.
-CBSS comprises ten European states and the European Union.
+The Council of the Baltic Sea States is an intergovernmental political organisation that focuses on regional cooperation.
+It was established in 1992 and comprises ten European states and the European Union.
 The organisation serves as a forum for political dialogue in the region and follows three main objectives: Regional Identity, Safe & Secure Region, and Sustainable & Prosperous Region.
-CBSS holds annual regional and international meetings.
+It holds annual regional and international meetings.